kubernetes/website/content/en/community/static/cncf-code-of-conduct.md

 ## Reporting

-For incidents occuring in the Kubernetes community, contact the [Kubernetes Code of Conduct Committee](https://git.k8s.io/community/committee-code-of-conduct) via <conduct@kubernetes.io>.
+For incidents occurring in the Kubernetes community, contact the [Kubernetes Code of Conduct Committee](https://git.k8s.io/community/committee-code-of-conduct) via <conduct@kubernetes.io>.
 You can expect a response within three business days.

 For other projects, please contact the CNCF staff via <conduct@cncf.io>.
 You can expect a response within three business days.